 About

-Praised for her “glittering soprano” (The Times), Caroline’s most recent and future engagements include Violetta La Traviata (Hurn Court Opera), Suor Genovieffa Suor Angelica (Dorset Opera Festival), Countess The Marriage of Figaro (Cumbria Opera Festival), Fauré Requiem and Poulenc Gloria at the Caird Hall, Dundee, Mozart Requiem at the Oxford International Song Festival, Vaughan Williams’ Dona Nobis Pacem and Mendelssohn’s Lobgesang at Bath Abbey both under Gavin Carr and Beethoven Symphony No. 9 under Stephen Threlfall.
-A keen recitalist, she recently made her recital debut at the Two Moors Festival alongside tenor Nicky Spence OBE and pianist Roger Vignoles.
-In 2026/2027, Caroline returns to the Two Moors Festival and to the role of Countess in her European house debut.
+Praised for her “glittering soprano” (The Times), Caroline’s recent and future engagements include Violetta La Traviata (Hurn Court Opera) Suor Genovieffa Suor Angelica (Dorset Opera Festival), Countess Le Nozze di Figaro (Cumbria Opera Festival), Mozart Requiem (Oxford International Song Festival), Fauré Requiem, Vaughan Williams Dona nobis pacem and Mendelssohn Hymn of Praise (Lobgesang) at Bath Abbey, all under Gavin Carr, Beethoven Symphony No. 9 under Stephen Threlfall and Mahler Symphony No. 8 at the Lighthouse, Poole with Maxime Tortelier, the Magna Sinfonia and the Bournemouth Symphony Chorus.
+A passionate recitalist, she recently made her debut with pianist Fran Hills at the Royal Ballet and Opera (formerly the Royal Opera House) and at the Two Moors Festival alongside tenor Nicky Spence OBE and pianist Roger Vignoles, also completing a UK and European recital tour with Sebastian Issler.
+In 2026/2027, Caroline returns both to the Two Moors Festival and to the role of Countess in her European house debut.

-Further opera credits include La Musica L’Orfeo (Longborough Festival Opera), Lauretta Gianni Schicchi (RNCM Opera), Helena The Enchanted Island (British Youth Opera), She Cupboard Love, Governess The Turn of the Screw and Miss Wordsworth Albert Herring (Byre Opera), Sara in the World Premiere of Ben Kaye and Adam Gorb’s The Path to Heaven (RNCM, Psappha) and a number of leading Gilbert & Sullivan roles.
-Caroline has enjoyed particular success in the roles of Vixen Sharp-Ears (HGOpera, Longborough – cover, Barnes Music Festival), Asteria Tamerlano (Cambridge Handel Opera, Grange Festival) and Adina The Elixir of Love (Brunswick Vocal Arts, Duchy Opera, King’s Head Theatre), with Opera Magazine hailing her “astonishing veracity and persuasiveness”.
+Further opera credits include La Musica LOrfeo (Longborough Festival Opera), Lauretta Gianni Schicchi (RNCM Opera), Helena The Enchanted Island (British Youth Opera), Sara in the World Premiere of Ben Kaye and Adam Gorb’s The Path to Heaven (RNCM, Psappha) and a number of leading Gilbert and Sullivan roles.
+Alongside Countess, Caroline has enjoyed particular success in the roles of Vixen Sharp-Ears (HGOpera, Longborough – cover, Barnes Music Festival), Asteria Tamerlano (Cambridge Handel Opera, Grange Festival) and Adina (Brunswick Vocal Arts, Duchy Opera, King’s Head Theatre), with Opera Magazine hailing her “astonishing veracity and persuasiveness”.

 Prior to her musical studies, Caroline completed an MA (Hons) in French, Italian and Spanish at the University of St Andrews, comprising an Erasmus year abroad at Université Paris-IV Sorbonne.
 She graduated as the recipient of the Cedric Thorpe Davie Memorial Prize for outstanding contribution to music and theatre.